RaiVaibhav/Vaibhav-Rai---Frontend-developer/README.md

 ## Best Part

 I really like the way I added the blur effect on the spacex logo, to achive it I stacked the same spacex logo on top and on back using absolute positioning and then I blurred the element which on the back.

+## What I missed

+- Test for the various component
+- Authorization (Decided not to as per the time contraint)